eip-home/eip-headers/draft-eip-headers-definitions.md

    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

 In the authenticated mode, an HMAC is appended at the end of the MCD Stack.
-The size of the HMAC is a multiple of 8 octects.
+The size of the HMAC is a multiple of 8 octects (maximum 32 octects).

 Each intermediate node calculates the HMAC for the whole CPT LTV, including the HMAC field.
 The newly calculated HMAC then overwrites the previous node's HMAC.
 The first node will just use an HMAC field set to all zeros.
 An identifier for every single node is not needed, because it can be derived from the MCD Stack.